 Tippy Taps (TT) were first introduced to the community 6 years ago, in order to improve access to clean water for washing.
 Ufafa Valley is a water scarce area, especially in the dry winter months.
 There is no formal water supply or sanitation.

 The wonderful thing about a 5-litre TTs is that they waste very little water.
 About 50 people can wash their hands with just one 5 litre bottle of water.

-In 2013, when TTs were first introduced, there was a dramatic decrease in the incidence of diarrhoea in infants 0-5years.
-After about 6 months after introducing TTs and sharing the importance of thorough and frequent hand washing, there was a decrease of around 20%.
+In 2013, when TTs were first introduced, there was a dramatic decrease in the incidence of diarrhoea in infants 0-5 years.

-Faced with Covid 19, never has there been more need for them.
-Children love the TTs!
-They seem to love the challenge of using the foot pedal and tipping the water bottle and washing their hands, like some sort of game; they’ve been taught to flap and wind dry their hands.
+Children in the communities love the TTs!
+They seem to love the challenge of using the foot pedal and tipping the water bottle and washing their hands, like some sort of game – they’ve been taught to flap and wind dry their hands.
 Teachers have also taught them songs and rhymes to accompany their hand washing.

 Our staff have been door to door supplying families with 5-litre plastic bottles, liquid soap detergent, and instructions on how to install them.